programminghistorian/jekyll/new-lesson-workflow.md

 In order to get lessons published as quickly and professionally as possible, we ask that authors adhere to the following styleguide.
 Please note that we do not have a budget to hire a copyeditor as this is a volunteer-driven project:

+## Create a Working Directory

+If your lesson will include any files other than the lesson text itself (images or data, for example), then you will need to set up a working directory that mimics how we store these accompanying files on our own system.
+Your directory should contain the following file structure

+- images
+- lessons
+- assets

+Any images should be saved to the _images_ folder.
+Any data to the _assets_ folder, and your lesson to the _lessons_ folder.

 ## Name the Lesson File
 Name your new lesson file following these guidelines: